Why do we need NAD?

 ● Made in Canada (nutritional supplements)

-The best time to take NMN supplements is in the morning with empty stomach.
+The best time to take NMN supplements is in the morning on an empty stomach.

-Health Canada Recommended dose is 1 capsule daily.
-Research shows Optimal doses of 2 Capsules (2x300mg) per day, 1 to 2 times daily, are considered acceptable.
+Health Canada’s Recommended dose is 1 capsule daily.
+Research shows that a dose of 2 capsules (2x300mg) 1 to 2 times daily, is considered acceptable.

-Yes, NMN is well absorbed via the gastrointestinal system, according to recent study.
+Yes, NMN is well absorbed via the gastrointestinal system, according to a recent study.

-No. When NMN is taken by mouth, it is absorbed.
-In fact, when consumed via the mouth, NMN is effectively absorbed.
-Some older studies or websites insist that sublingually (under the
+No. When NMN is taken orally, it is effectively absorbed.
+Some older studies or websites

 NMN is used in a variety of human clinical trials being conducted by Life Biosciences and other organizations.